Queensland University of Technology Brisbane Australia Skip bannerSkip to content A university for the real world - Manual of Policies and Procedures

 3.3.3 Interest bearing liabilities

-• finance leases for which the University must receive approval from Queensland Treasury to enter into (if over a certain value); and
+• finance leases for which the University must receive approval from the Treasurer of Queensland to enter into (if over a certain value), and

 • other financial arrangements which incur an interest charge.